simov/purest/README.md

 )
 ```

-The first argument is always the endpoint outlined in your provider's official documentation.
-That's the `{endpoint}` part of the path in the [provider configuration][provider-configuration].
+The first argument is the `{endpoint}` you want to be replaced in the currently matched path of your [provider configuration][provider-configuration].

-The second argument is the [request's options][request-options] that you normally pass to the request module.
-There are [few options specific to Purest][specific-purest-options] as well.
+The second argument are the [request's options][request-options] that you normally pass to the request module + a few more [specific to Purest][purest-specific-options].

-The third argument is the [request's callback][request-simple] function.
+The third argument is the regular [request's callback][request-simple] function.
 These are the callback arguments (pasted from the request's docs):

 > 1. An `error` when applicable (usually from [`http.ClientRequest`](http://nodejs.org/api/http.html#http_class_http_clientrequest) object)
 2. An [`http.IncomingMessage`](http://nodejs.org/api/http.html#http_http_incomingmessage) object
 3. The third is the `response` body (`String` or `Buffer`, or JSON object if the `json` option is supplied)

-Purest sets `json:true` for all of your requests by default, so `body` is always a JSON object.
+Purest sets `json:true` for all of your requests by default, so `body` is always a parsed JSON object.

 ## Query API

-Purest provides a nice API to make your application code more expressive:
+Purest provides convenient API to make your application code more expressive:

 ```js
 var Purest = require('purest')